-Last November, California’s electorate voted in favor of legalizing recreational use of marijuana (57.13% to 42.87%).
+Last November, California’s electorate voted in favor of legalizing recreational use of marijuana (57.13% to 42.87%) by 2018.
 Despite the recent change in law, employers can continue to enforce their workplace substance abuse policies.

 Proposition 64, the “Control, Regulate and Tax Adult Use of Marijuana Act” (the Act), makes it lawful for persons (aged 21 years or older) to use marijuana for nonmedical reasons.
 The law also creates a system for regulating nonmedical marijuana businesses, imposes taxes on marijuana, and changes penalties for marijuana-related crimes.
 The Act, however, does not interfere with a California employers’ right to create and enforce workplace substance abuse policies.

 Over 20 years ago, California passed Proposition 215 (the “Compassionate Use Act”), which legalized the use of medical marijuana in the state.
 A 2008 California Supreme Court decision, Ross v.
 RagingWire Telecommunications, Inc., 42 Cal 4th 920 (Cal.
 2008), tested the scope of Prop 215 as it impacted the workplace.
 The Supreme Court in Ross upheld an employer’s right to decline the hiring of a candidate due to a positive marijuana test that the applicant claimed was related medical use for a disability and recommended by a physician.
 Even with Proposition 64, California law remains clear that an employer need not accommodate an applicant or employee’s use of medical marijuana.